Warzone2100/warzone2100/macosx/README.BUILD.txt

 and has required MacOS X 10.4 "Tiger" to run.

-To build the game, just run the following command: xcodebuild -project Warzone -target Warzone -configuration Release
+To build the game, just run the following command: xcodebuild -project Warzone.xcodeproj -target Warzone -configuration Release